About the Office of Equal Opportunity and Access (EOA)

 Online - Report A Concern

-The Grievance Procedures, also administered by the EO Office, address complaints of sexual misconduct, alleged discrimination on the basis of race, sex, sexual orientation, color, religion, creed, age, marital status, national origin, veteran status, physical or mental disability, pregnancy related condition(s), gender identity and expression, gen etic information, political beliefs or affiliation, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.
+The Interim Sexual Misconduct and Grievance Procedures, also administered by the EOA Office address complaints of sexual misconduct, alleged discrimination on the basis of race, sex, sexual orientation, color, religion, creed, age, marital status, national origin, veteran status, physical or mental disability, pregnancy related condition(s), gender identity and expression, gen etic information, political beliefs or affiliation, and any other class of individuals protected from discrimination under state or federal law in any aspect of the access to, admission, or treatment of students in its programs and activities, or in employment and application for employment.

-The EO Office encourages informal resolution of complaints and will work with the relevant parties and administrators to resolve these complaints.
-A complete list of protections the EO grievance process addresses is available in the Affirmative Action, Non-Discrimination and Title IX Non-Discrimination Policy
+The Office of EOA encourages informal resolution of complaints and will work with the relevant parties and administrators to resolve these complaints.
+A complete list of protections the EOA grievance process addresses is available in the Affirmative Action, Non-Discrimination and Title IX Non-Discrimination Policy.

-The EO Office staff conduct workshops and provide training and outreach to the campus community regarding Title IX issues and issues of discrimination and harassment.
-The EO Office also conducts workshops for all new employees which is an introduction to the University policies prohibiting discrimination and harassment; examines ways to prevent harassment and discrimination from occurring and steps to take if it does occur.
-The EO Office also offers customized training to meet the needs of specific areas on campus, as well as provides one-on-one training by request.
+The EOA Office staff conduct workshops and provide training and outreach to the campus community regarding Title IX issues and issues of discrimination and harassment.
+The EOA Office also conducts workshops for all new employees which is an introduction to the University policies prohibiting discrimination and harassment; examines ways to prevent harassment and discrimination from occurring and steps to take if it does occur.
+The Office of EOA Office also offers customized training to meet the needs of specific areas on campus, as well as provides one-on-one training by request.
+The Title IX Specialist conducts trainings and workshops on multiple aspects of Title IX including: Title IX reporting, restorative justice, rape culture on campus, intersectionality of sexual violence, LGBTQIA+ cultural awareness, and substances and sex.